PEKennedy/Jackal_Macro_Controller/pk_control/README.md

     rosrun joy joy_node

-Also: To view cameras, do the following in a new terminal
+Also: To view cameras, do the following in a new terminal (local to your machine)

     export ROS_MASTER_URI=http://cpr-j100-0574:11311
     python3 ./pk_control/src/viewer.py

+you will need the following ros package

+    sudo apt-get install ros-noetic-axis-camera

 ## control_kortex.py
 Example from github which uses an old version of ros_kortex to move the arm.